leah-jala/Portfolio-Project-One/README.md

 ### Small screen focus
 Small screen focus: This will eventually be a live site I will use.
 I built a Wix site a year ago that I was unhappy with, and I plan to replace it with this.
 My experience is that most people look at my site on their phones.
 With this in mind, I built the sight first for the small screen and then wrote media queries to accommodate larger screens.

+### Screen Size
+I set the max-width of the website to 1600px, so that if someone views it on a very large monitor, it will not stretch so far that it becomes unattractive.

 ### Colour Scheme
 I found my color scheme on a website called [Scheme Color](https://www.schemecolor.com/american-red-white-and-blue.php).
 This was incredibly helpful as it provide the major color group for the American red, white and blue theme, shades of those colors and related colors.